robotont/robotont-mechanics-addons-swerve-drive/README.md

 - step: 3D models as generally used step format;
 - stl: 3D models formated for 3D printing;
 - 3mf: Prusa Slicer project files containing models for 3D printing;
 - gcode: files which contain gcode commands for Prusa 3D printer.
+(Some of the .gcode files are compressed as .zip due to github file size limitations)
 - sldasm and sldprt: files containing the original 3D models designed in Solidworks.